BryceStevenWilley/BryceStevenWilley.github.io/_drafts/needs_edits/accessibility.md

 [^1]: Accessibility is sometimes shortened to `a11y`, because there are 11 letters between the starting 'a' and ending 'y'.
 You might see a similar shortening of internationalization to `i18n`.

 [^2]: In fact, the existence of ARIA is supposed to [encourage the development of new, more semantic host language features](https://www.w3.org/TR/wai-aria-1.1/#co-evolution) in HTML and SVG.

+[^3]: If you read the description of the pull request I made to Docassemble, these improvements are still lacking on certain OS and browser combinations.
+So be warned.

+[^4]: The fact that comboboxes let you type in any value, not just the suggested options, is important in docassemble.
+To implement a feature like that without a combobox takes two separate fields: a dropdown with an "other" option, and a text box that appears only if "other" is selected.
+It's yet another field the form user, and it also adds additional complexity to the docassemble code on the backend.